conoroshea1996/elderJsTest/src/routes/blog/where-do-the-best-candidates-come-from.md

 ---
-title: "Where do the best candidates come from?"
+title: 'Where do the best candidates come from?'
-date: "2017-04-06"
+date: '2017-04-06'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "where-do-the-best-candidates-come-from"
+slug: 'where-do-the-best-candidates-come-from'
-seoTitle: "Your best candidates..where do they come from? - HireHive Recruiting"
+seoTitle: 'Your best candidates..where do they come from? - HireHive Recruiting'
-seoDescription: "Do you know where your Best Candidates are coming from?
-Solving this Puzzle can help you Better Focus Your Recruiting Efforts and save money."
+seoDescription: 'Do you know where your Best Candidates are coming from?
+Solving this Puzzle can help you Better Focus Your Recruiting Efforts and save money.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/compass.jpg"
+coverImage: '/images/compass.jpg'
 ---

 Knowing where your best candidates are looking for roles is a key part of the puzzle in recruiting.
 With the broad range of possibilities open to a recruiter, it can be very tough to know where to stretch, or to know which will offer you the best return on investment.